derykmakgill/gsrg/index.md

 # "Shooting ranges are boring."
 # "Shooting ranges are dirty."
-# "There are too many people around."
+# "I hate being around all these people."
-# "You can't really learn anything in a lane."
+# "I can't really learn anything else in a lane."
+# "It makes me nervous to be here."

 So we fixed it.